 The only last thing left now was to visit King Narai’s palace, which is now a museum.

 The only last thing left now was to visit King Narai’s palace which is now a museum.

 Somdet Phra Narai National Museum

-King Narai is one of the progressive kings who made alliance with France and other countries.
-One of the curious and controversial kings who wanted to learn languages, exchange goods with other countries and brought foreigners into his court as advisers.
-Some liked it and some did not.
-So when King Narai passed away, the capitol was shifted to Ayutthaya, foreign ties were cut off and the palace was abandoned.
+King Narai is one of the progressive kings who allied with France and other countries.
+One of the curious and controversial kings wanted to learn languages, exchange goods with other countries, and bring foreigners into his court as advisers.
+Some liked it, and some did not.
+When King Narai passed away, the capital was shifted to Ayutthaya, foreign ties were cut off, and the palace was abandoned.

-You can learn a lot about Ayutthaya period, King Narai, lot of artifacts excavated from in and around Khmer empire, culture and tradition followed, currency system, weaponry, and much more.
-You will also get to read stories about the politics of that time, who were the courtesans and what ploy was used against each and so on.
+You can learn a lot about the Ayutthaya period, King Narai.
+Many artifacts excavated from in and around the Khmer empire, culture and tradition followed currency system, weaponry, and much more.
+You will also get to read stories about the politics of that time, who the courtesans were and what ploy was used against each, and so on.

 Having done with that we caught on a minivan to Ayutthaya.
 So you can actually do it like a day trip from Ayutthaya too.

 Well, the ‘city of monkeys’ ought to have a day to celebrate them !!